OSCE: definition, purpose and format

 In the MCCQE Part II and the NAC Examination, the interaction between the candidate and SP is directly observed by a physician examiner.
 Examiners are trained to use a scoring checklist and rating scales.
 This includes:

-- A content component, which assesses, for example, if the candidate obtained adequate quantity and quality of information from the patient
+- A content component, which assesses, for example, if you obtained adequate quantity and quality of information from the patient

-- Global ratings of the clinical process, such as a candidate’s organization, communication skills and professional behaviours
+- Global ratings of the clinical process, such as your organization, communication skills and professional behaviours

 Although OSCEs are complex to administer, many studies have shown that these examinations result in fair and reproducible scores at various levels of clinical training.